gd03gd031/Windows-GDID-Changer/README.md

 <u><i>**Use caution** on domain-joined systems or managed environments.
 Removing device registration data may affect session states.
 Do not use this script if your environment relies on Windows SSO or Active Directory (AD), as it may disrupt authentication.
 This script removes Microsoft session and device tokens stored locally on the device.
 It attempts to identify and remove only the relevant tokens, but users may be signed out of services such as Microsoft Store, Xbox App, OneDrive, Microsoft 365 (Office 365) and Teams.</i></u>

-<b>The script can force issuance of a new GDID even on the same hardware, but changing hardware identifiers before re-registration is recommended (see the end of this page).</b>
+The script can force issuance of a new GDID even on the same hardware, but changing hardware identifiers before re-registration is recommended (see the end of this page).

 Tested in a local virtual machine environment on Windows 11 and Windows 10 using a local account.
 The device registration process was confirmed by intercepting network traffic.